1. Privacy statement – general section

 Data stored at Google at user and event level that is linked to user identifier (e.g. user ID) or advertising identifiers (e.g. DoubleClick cookies, Android advertising ID) are anonymised or erased after 14 months.
 For pertinent details, please see this link: https://support.google.com/analytics/answer/7667196?hl=en.

-The trust badge is provided by a US-American CDN provider (content delivery network).
-An appropriate level of data protection is ensured by standard data protection clauses and other contractual measures.
-When the trustbadge is called up, the web server automatically saves a so-called server log file, which also contains your IP address, date and time of the call-up, amount of data transferred and the requesting provider (access data) and documents the call-up.
+The trust badge is provided by a US CDN provider (content delivery network).
+An adequate level of data protection is ensured in each case by an adequacy decision of the EU Commission, which can be accessed for the USA here: https://commission.europa.eu/system/files/2023-07/Adequacy decision EU-US Data Privacy Framework_en.pdf.
+Service providers from the USA are generally certified under the EU-U.S. Data Privacy Framework (DPF).
+Further information is available at here: https://www.dataprivacyframework.gov/s/.
+Where service providers used are not certified under the DPF, standard contractual clauses have been concluded as a suitable guarantee.
+When the Trustbadge is called up, the web server automatically saves a so-called server log file, which also contains your IP address, the date and time of the call-up, the amount of data transferred and the requesting provider (access data) and documents the call-up.
 The IP address is anonymised immediately after collection so that the stored data cannot be assigned to you personally.
 The anonymised data is used in particular for statistical purposes and for error analysis.

 9. Add-ons and tools